takoyakiyam/ITE-406-Final-Project/README.md

 NewsNet is a user-friendly application designed to scrape, analyze, and visualize news articles from multiple sources.
 With features like dynamic topic categorization, sentiment analysis, and network visualization, NewsNet offers a comprehensive solution for news aggregation and insights.

+_note: The scraping methods are extremely inefficient and oversimplified._

 ---

 ## Features